Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Introduction

-The theoretical social choice literature considers properties of voting rules, often for arbitrary distributions of voters~\cite{caragiannisSubsetSelectionImplicit2017,lacknerQuantitativeAnalysisMultiwinner2018,azizJustifiedRepresentationApprovalbased2017,elkindPropertiesMultiwinnerVoting2015,conitzerParadoxesMultipleElections,azizComputationalAspectsMultiwinner2015,garg2019your,chengGroupFairnessCommittee2019}.
-Most relevant is \citet{skowronProportionalityDegreeMultiwinner2019}, which studies the proportionality guarantees of various multi-winner voting rules, including Thiele rules; they find Proportional Approval Voting (a type of Thiele rule) to be the most proportional, though other Thiele methods may outperform it on other metrics.
-The optimality of PAV and the parametrizable nature of the class motivates us to focus on Thiele rules in this work.
+\parbold{Social choice.} The social choice literature, by contrast, typically fixes a set of voters and a number of winners and studies how voting rules (how preferences are elicited and aggregated) affect outcomes~\citep{brandt2016handbook,arrow2010handbook,dewanPoliticalEconomyModels2011}.
+Here, we focus on the literature on multi-winner elections.
+The theoretical social choice literature considers properties of voting rules, often for arbitrary distributions of voters~\citep{caragiannisSubsetSelectionImplicit2017,lacknerQuantitativeAnalysisMultiwinner2018,azizJustifiedRepresentationApprovalbased2017,elkindPropertiesMultiwinnerVoting2015,conitzerParadoxesMultipleElections,azizComputationalAspectsMultiwinner2015,garg2019your,chengGroupFairnessCommittee2019,fishburn2018approval}.
+Most relevant is \citet{skowronProportionalityDegreeMultiwinner2019}, which studies the proportionality guarantees of various multi-winner voting rules, including Thiele rules; they find Proportional Approval Voting (a type of Thiele rule) to be the most proportional with respect to their measure, though other Thiele methods may outperform it on objectives beyond proportionality.
+The optimality of PAV and the parametrizable nature of the class motivates us to focus on Thiele rules in this work, and our results complement the theoretical work in comparing such rules in non-asymptotic settings with empirical voter distributions.
+Related to our intra-party analysis, \citet{elkind2017multiwinner} simulate the properties of multiwinner voting rules (such as STV and PAV) when voters lie on a two-dimensional Euclidean space.

-On the applied side, a strand of the literature studies the effects of various voting reforms, especially on minority votes.~\citet{mcdanielDoesMoreChoice2018} find that RCV increased racially polarized voting in comparison to run-off elections.~\citet{mcgheeHasTopTwo2017} find mixed evidence for whether top-two primaries have reduced polarization, and~\citet{rogowskiPrimarySystemsCandidate2015} find no evidence that open vs closed primaries affect candidate ideology;~\citet{groseReducingLegislativePolarization2020} finds the opposite on both points.~\citet{spencerEscapingThicketRanked2015} advocate for ranked choice voting as a VRA remedy, supporting its legality.
+On the applied side, a strand of the literature studies the effects of voting reforms, especially on minority voters.~\citet{mcdanielDoesMoreChoice2018} finds that RCV increased racially polarized voting in comparison to runoff elections.~\citet{mcgheeHasTopTwo2017} find mixed evidence for whether top-two primaries have reduced polarization, and~\citet{rogowskiPrimarySystemsCandidate2015} find no evidence that open versus closed primaries affect candidate ideology;~\citet{groseReducingLegislativePolarization2020} finds the opposite on both points.~\citet{spencerEscapingThicketRanked2015} advocate for ranked choice voting as a Voting Rights Act remedy, supporting its legality.